confluentinc/librdkafka/README.md

 ### Mac OS High Sierra / Mojave

 OpenSSL has been upgraded in High Sierra and homebrew does not overwrite default system libraries.
-That means when building node-rdkafka, because you are using openssl, you need to tell the linker where to find it:
+That means when building confluent-kafka-js, because you are using openssl, you need to tell the linker where to find it:

 ```sh
 export CPPFLAGS=-I/usr/local/opt/openssl/include